microsoft/woodgrove-groceries/CONTRIBUTING.md

 Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit <https://cla.opensource.microsoft.com>.

-First off, we sincerely thank you for taking the time to contribute ❤️ :heart: .
+First off, we sincerely thank you for taking the time to contribute.
 All types of contributions are encouraged and valued.
 Please note the code of conduct and follow it in all your interactions with this project.

 Please make sure to read the relevant section before making your contribution.
 It makes it a lot easier for others, and smoothes out the experience for all involved.
 The community looks forward to your contributions. 🎉